Image

 If you were forced to commit a drug crime under threat of harm, we may use duress as a defense to challenge your culpability.
 Similarly, if you faced an immediate threat of bodily harm and no alternative means, your lawyer can claim coercion occurred.

 Our attorneys leverage decades of experience, a large network of experts, and a deep understanding of Missouri’s drug laws to craft a compelling defense.
-Here’s how we fight for you in Washington County, MO:
+Here’s how we work to secure the best possible outcome in Washington County, MO:

 Our Washington County, MO attorneys meticulously review every detail, from police reports to witness statements, to identify inconsistencies or oversights that could weaken the prosecution’s case.